Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 In this era of one-and-done, Anthony Davis has become the most successful player.
 Davis and Kentucky won the National Championship in his lone college season and he and the Lakers just won the 2020 NBA title.
 Davis is also a 7x All-Star.
 The next most successful one-and-done is Carmelo Anthony, who won the championship in college but not the NBA.

 Davis was drafted #1 by the Pelicans in 2012 and played 7 years in New Orleans.
-A lack of success (2 playoff appearances in 7 years) weighed on him and he forced his way out, via trade to the Lakers.
-Davis recently signed a 5 year, max dollar extension to remain in LA long term with the goal of winning more championships.
+A lack of success (2 playoff appearances in 7 years) weighed on him and he forced his way out, via trade to the Lakers, where he helped them win the 2020 Championship.

 2010 – Harrison Barnes